 The IATEFL Conference is one of the key events in the global ELT calendar.
-The international nature of the conference provides a unique opportunity for all IATEFL members to submit proposals for inclusion in a programme, reflecting the diversity and variety of the profession.
+The international nature of the conference provides a unique opportunity for all IATEFL members to submit proposals for inclusion in the programme, reflecting the diversity and variety of the profession.
+The deadline for proposal submissions is 16.00 (UK time) Wednesday 13 September 2023, results will be sent by 1 December 2023.

-The quality and number of proposals submitted for selection to the conference programme increases every year.
-Feedback from delegates informs the current guidelines and the criteria for selecting proposals.
 The selection of proposals is made by the Proposals Committee.
-This follows a policy of inclusivity and aims to ensure that the conference programme includes a balanced representation of:
+This follows a policy of inclusivity and aims to ensure that the Conference Programme includes a balanced representation of:

 - first-time and established presenters